 Delete a mark: position the cursor at the existing position using, eg.

 CTRL+5.
-Then re-mark 5, as in (1), with CTRL+SHIFT+5 The number 5 at the start of the line disappears to show that mark 5 has been lost and is free for use later.
+Then re-mark 5, as in (1), with CTRL+SHIFT+5.
+The number 5 at the beginning of the line disappears to show that mark 5 has been lost and is free for use later.

-It is availbale also Basic options in the Misc taskbar and the main menu Marks.
+Basic options are also available, in the Misc taskbar and in the main menu Marks.